 It is possible for discriminatory harassment to occur: 1) among peers or coworkers, 2) between managers and subordinates, or 3) between employees and members of the public.
-Employees who experience discriminatory harassment are encouraged to bring the matter to the attention of the Affirmative Action Officer designee, any Board supervisor or manager, or the Executive Director.
-In fulfilling our obligation to maintain a positive and productive work environment, employees are encouraged to report any suspected harassment or retaliation to the Executive Director, any BDNP supervisor or manager, or the Affirmative Action Officer designee.
+Employees who experience discriminatory harassment are encouraged to bring the matter to the attention of the Executive Director, any Board manager or supervisor, or the Affirmative Action Officer designee.
+In fulfilling our obligation to maintain a positive and productive work environment, employees are encouraged to report any suspected harassment or retaliation to the Executive Director, any Board supervisor or manager, or the Affirmative Action Officer designee.